 You get in the shower and turn on the hot tap.
 The water’s cold, so you turn the tap a little further.
 Still nothing, so you give it another nudge.
 Then, all that hot water bursts out at once.
-You let out an undignified yelp and jump backwards, suddenly understanding how a stock market bubble bursts and a Great Recession begins.
+You let out an undignified yelp and jump backward, suddenly understanding how a stock market bubble bursts and a Great Recession begins.

-What is a Stock Market Bubble?
+What Is a Stock Market Bubble?

 A stock market bubble is a period of growth in stock prices followed by a fall.
 Typically prices rise quickly and significantly, growing far beyond their previous value in a short period of time.
 When they fall, they do so quickly and often below the starting value.

 For example, a stock market bubble often forms when traders enter a self-sustaining cycle of growth.
 As people buy certain stocks, they drive the prices of those stocks up.
-Other traders may see that growth and buy as well, hoping to profit off the gains.
-Eventually traders aren’t buying the given stocks because they think the company is worth owning at that price.
+Other traders may see that growth and buy as well, hoping to profit from the gains.
+Eventually, traders aren’t buying the given stocks because they think the company is worth owning at that price.
 They’re buying in hopes of selling while the price is still high.

 This leads to a cycle of trading based on criteria that has nothing to do with the fundamentals of the companies being traded.
 If this cycle goes on too long it can profoundly overvalue the underlying assets, creating a stock market bubble that will eventually burst.